A Glossary of Important Wedding Invitation Terms

 Edge painting: Painting or inking the edge of thicker card stock; it's often done on an invite with a beveled edge.

 Map cards: Most commonly featured on enclosure cards in invitation suites.
 Maps can be hand-painted and customized to call out locations where the wedding events will take place and even the couple's favorite local spots.
 Directions to the wedding may be printed on the same card.

-Monogram: A combination of your fiance's name and your name -- it can be both of your first names, your first and last initials, just your first initials or simply your new married ones.
+Monogram: A combination of your partner's name and your name—it can be both of your first names, your first and last initials, just your first initials or simply your new married ones.
 Many couples use a custom-designed monogram as a wedding motif.

-Motif: A reoccurring theme, image or design used throughout your wedding details, including your invitations and other wedding paper (it's sometimes referred to as a "dingbat").
+Motif: A reoccurring theme, image or design used throughout your wedding details, including on your invitations and other wedding papers (it's sometimes referred to as a "dingbat").

 Perforations: Small holes in the paper used to create a design or effect.

 Wax seal: A very traditional form of sealing your envelopes.
 Oftentimes a family emblem is made into a wax seal for the wedding—many couples also create their own monogrammed seals for the occasion.